James T. Butts Jr.: Treatment of other women and lawsuits

 In June 2018, after Inglewood resident activist Diane Sambrano criticized the City Council during one of its meetings, Butts was heard on a video recording saying, "Go choke yourself, Diane," into his microphone afterwards.
 Butts later told USA Today, "That lady irritates me but I don't recall saying it.
 If I did say it and it was caught on microphone, boy, I'm sorry."

 When Inglewood Treasurer Wanda Brown attempted to discuss concerns at City Council meetings in 2020 about overspending, the city’s debt, and a first-time home-buyer program benefiting city employees, Butts reduced her speaking time and cut off her microphone.
-He claimed Brown was misleading people about the fiscal stability of the city and later removed her from City Council meeting agendas and barred her from council chambers.
+He claimed Brown was misleading people about the city's fiscal stability and later removed her from City Council meeting agendas and barred her from council chambers.
 The City Council later stripped Brown, a breast cancer patient who served in the role for 32 years, of many of her duties and cut her annual salary by 83% to $16,850.
 In August 2021, Brown filed a lawsuit against Butts and the city for defamation, retaliation and emotional distress, seeking lost wages, lost retirement benefits and attorney's fees.
-A Los Angeles County Superior Court judge dismissed the defamation portion of the lawsuit in September 2022 but the retaliation allegations were allowed to move forward.
+A Los Angeles County Superior Court judge dismissed the defamation portion of the lawsuit in September 2022, but allowed the retaliation allegations to move forward.

 In October 2024, Inglewood's District 1 Councilwoman, Gloria Gray, filed a complaint against Butts, accusing him of creating a hostile work environment and engaging in intimidating and retaliatory behavior.
 She alleged that he withheld support for District 1 initiatives affecting her constituents and requested an independent investigation.